keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

 ---
-title: "Guided Tour: Ingest Basics"
+title: "DataWave Tour: Ingest Basics"
 layout: tour
 tags: [getting_started, ingest]
+summary: |
-summary: The guide below will introduce you to DataWave's ingest and query components and provide several examples of how to use and configure them.
+  The guide below will introduce you to DataWave's Ingest API.
 In order to follow along with the examples, you should first complete the <a href="quickstart-install">Quickstart Installation</a>
 ---

 ## Getting Started